 Annenberg Learner’s mission is to “Advance Excellent Teaching in American Schools” and provides teacher resources across various curriculum.
-Their Democracy in America section contains videos and content for U.S. Government classes.

 The Annette Strauss Institute for Civic Life exists to cultivate informed voters and active citizens.
 We do so through research, education, and outreach programs focused on three key pillars: civic discovery, young people, and civil dialogue.